How ‘worst-case scenario’ at Canadian nuclear plant could affect Maine

 “Today, if you were to take a trip in almost any direction across our great country, you might suddenly come upon a sign like this: Atomic City,” the film’s narrator says.

-But after the 1979 disaster at Three Mile Island, nuclear plants developed a more sinister reputation, and ever since, facilities like Point Lepreau have been battling that legacy.
+But after the 1979 disaster at Three Mile Island in Pennsylvania, nuclear plants developed a more sinister reputation, and ever since, facilities like Point Lepreau have been battling that legacy.

-“Well many of the people that live around here also work here, so it’s helpful that they’re inside and have an understanding of the place,” says Paul Doucet, the communications manager for Point Lepreau.
+“Well, many of the people that live around here also work here, so it’s helpful that they’re inside and have an understanding of the place,” says Paul Doucet, the communications manager for Point Lepreau.

 Doucet’s role is vital in shaping the way the plant is perceived.
 Lepreau, he says, does everything it can to be a good neighbor, share reports and information and learn from past mistakes.